Skip to content

 The Arctic Circle Assembly is the largest annual international gathering on the Arctic, attended by more than 2000 participants from over 60 countries.
 The Assembly is held every October in Harpa Concert Hall and Conference Center, Reykjavík, Iceland.

-The 2023 Arctic Circle Assembly will take place on October 19-21, 2023, in Harpa Concert Hall and Conference Center, in Reykjavík Iceland.
+The Arctic Circle Assembly will take place on October 17-19, 2024, in Harpa Concert Hall and Conference Centre, Reykjavík, Iceland.
+The call for Session proposals is now open, as well as applications for events in the Assembly Area.

 Future Arctic Circle Assemblies